Robomikel/steamer/README.md

 - - - -
  When creating a Schedule task to run Monitor script.
-- If using a user windows account.
-Will need to add user to the "log on as batch job" to run the task under that account
+- If using a user windows account. you may need to add user to the "log on as batch job" to run the task under that account
 - - - -
  Does not install Dependencies like Visual C++ Redistributable or Direct X